Life Coach vs. Therapist: 8 Myths Debunked (Plus How to Choose)

 We’re a little biased, and we think therapists are often the safer choice for personal growth work because of the requirements they must meet to get licensed.
 However, not all therapists are good at what they do.
 Not all therapists are helpful.
 Not all therapists are ethical.
 And many life coaches are good at what they do and help their clients achieve their goals.

-So, in the end, we encourage you to trust yourself and your intuition.
+In the end, we encourage you to trust yourself and your intuition.
 Trust your gut when you feel like you’ve found the right person and give them a try.
-You can always try again if they’re not a good fit.
-Or they may just be exactly who you needed to find.
+You can always try again if they’re not a good match.
+Or they may be exactly who you needed to find.

 Stephanie Hairston is a freelance mental health writer who spent several years in the field of adult mental health before transitioning to professional writing and editing.
 As a clinical social worker, she provided group and individual therapy, crisis intervention services, and psychological assessments.